AlperZ23/DSA210/README.md

 * **Usage vs. Win Rate Relationship** – Plot and correlate usage rates with win rates for all cards to see whether more popular cards also tend to perform better.

-* **Cross Bracket Usage Comparison** – Compare card usage between Top 200 and Top 1000 to determine whether elite players favor a different set of cards.
+* **Cross Bracket Usage Comparison** – Compare card usage between top 200, top 1000, ranked and ladder to determine whether elite players favor a different set of cards.

-* **Cross Bracket Performance Comparison** – Compare card win rates between Top 200 and Top 1000 to see if top players achieve systematically better or worse results with specific cards.
+* **Cross Bracket Performance Comparison** – Compare card win rates between top 200, top 1000, ranked and ladder to see if top players achieve systematically better or worse results with specific cards.

 ## **Hypotheses and Statistical Tests**